-CARB is the lead agency for the proposed Draft Blueprint and has prepared this Draft EA pursuant to its CEQA certified regulatory program.
+CARB is the lead agency for the proposed Draft Blueprint and has prepared this Draft Final EA pursuant to its CEQA certified regulatory program.
 Public Resources Code (PRC) Section 21080.5 allows public agencies with regulatory programs to prepare a "functionally equivalent" or substitute document in lieu of an environmental impact report or negative declaration, once the program has been certified by the Secretary for the Resources Agency as meeting the requirements of CEQA.
 CARB's regulatory program was certified by the Secretary of the Resources Agency in 1978 (14 California Code of Regulations [CCR] Section 15251(d)).
-As required by CARB's certified regulatory program, and the policy and substantive requirements of CEQA, CARB prepared this Draft EA to assess the potential for significant adverse and beneficial environmental impacts associated with the proposed actions and to provide a succinct analysis of those impacts (17 CCR Section 60005(a) and (b)).
-The resource areas from the CEQA Guidelines (14 CCR Section 15000 et. seq) Environmental Checklist (Appendix G of that document) were used as the basis for assessing potentially significant impacts.
+As required by CARB's certified regulatory program, and the policy and substantive requirements of CEQA, CARB prepared this Draft Final EA to assess the potential for significant adverse and beneficial environmental impacts associated with the proposed actions and to provide a succinct analysis of those impacts (17 CCR Section 15000 et. seq) Environmental Checklist (Appendix G of that document) were used as the basis for assessing potentially significant impacts.